Britney Spears and Sam Asghari Announce That They Have "Lost Our Miracle Baby" - E! Online

-Britney Spears and Sam Asghari have heartbreakingly announced that they have lost their "miracle baby."
+Britney Spears and Sam Asghari announced that they have lost their "miracle baby."

 One month after Britney revealed that they were expecting their first child together, the couple posted a joint statement on Instagram confirming that they had lost their little one "early in the pregnancy."